programminghistorian/jekyll/new-lesson-workflow.md

 print 'hello world'
 ```

-You can also read more on [fenced code blocks].

-### Smart Quotes
-Do not use stylized quotation marks or inverted commas such as those automatically inserted by MS Word or rich-text editors.
-The stylized curly marks that look nice in essays are considered distinct entities by the computer and will cause code to crash.
-This is yet another reason why you must use a plain text editor.

 ### Emphasis Tagging
 Try to use backticks (`` ` `` ) for reserved code words (as in `for`
 loop) and file names (e.g., `obo.py`).
 All other emphasis is done with
 paired asterisks (`*`) (as in `*client*`, `*protocol*`, `*The Old Bailey